 b.
 Damages - The Seller shall have the right to claim from the Buyer, any financial loss or penalties suffered by the Seller either due to any non-compliance of the law or statutory obligations, or due to any violation of this Agreement on the part of the Buyer.

 c.
-Penalty - In the Event the Buyer breaches Article 4(c) of this agreement specifically, then the Buyer shall be liable to pay to the Seller the cost of the products as penalty for breach of the Agreement.
+Penalty - In the Event the Buyer breaches Article 4(c) of this Agreement specifically, then the Buyer shall be liable to pay to the Seller the cost of the products as penalty for breach of the Agreement.

 Article 6 - Term and Termination

 a.
-The term of this Agreement is effective for a period of XXXXXXXXXXXX commencing from XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX (“Term”) unless otherwise terminated in accordance with this Agreement.
-Upon expiration of the Term of this Agreement, the Seller shall be entitled to renew this Agreement for a further period of XXXXXXXXXXXXXX or for such other period, upon mutually agreeable terms and conditions.
+The term of this Agreement is effective for a period of [●] commencing from [●] (“Term”) unless otherwise terminated in accordance with this Agreement.
+Upon expiration of the Term of this Agreement, the Seller shall be entitled to renew this Agreement for a further period of [●] or for such other period, upon mutually agreeable terms and conditions.

-b.
 T

-he Seller may terminate this Agreement for convenience at any time for any reason, by providing the Buyer not less than thirty (30) days’ prior written notice.
+he Parties may terminate this Agreement for convenience at any time for any reason, by providing the other Party not less than thirty (30) days’ prior written notice.

 c.
-If the Buyer defaults in the performance of any material provision of this Agreement, the Seller may terminate this Agreement upon fifteen (15) days’ written notice thereof.
+If the Buyer defaults in the performance of any material provision of this Agreement, the Seller may terminate this Agreement upon 15 (fifteen) days’ written notice thereof.